 Security is clearly a big priority when it comes to selecting contract management software, but practical features that facilitate contract oversight are also important.
 One of the tricky aspects of keeping track of a bunch of different contracts is that they all contain one or more important dates.
 For companies with a portfolio that contains thousands of contracts, that is a lot of dates to try to remember.
 Rather than having to check the calendar on a daily basis, contract management software should be set up in a way that automatically generated email reminders will be sent to notify the team of an upcoming deadline or milestone.
 With the right solution, these customizable alerts will be quick and easy to create as the contracts are uploaded into the system.

-This isn’t necessarily a feature that is built into a contract management solution, but it should definitely be a part of the monthly or annual service package.
-Even the most sophisticated technological systems encounter issues from time to time, and as long as there is a knowledgeable team available round-the-clock to troubleshoot the issue, there is no reason that such minor inconveniences should ever derail contract performance.
+This isn’t necessarily a feature that is built into a contract management solution, but it should definitely be a part of the service package.
+Even the most sophisticated technological systems encounter issues from time to time, and as long as there is a knowledgeable team available around-the-clock to troubleshoot the issue, there is no reason that such minor inconveniences should ever derail contract performance.